revature-curriculum/primers-foundations/07-DFS-&-BFS/BFS-&-DFS.md

 # Depth First Search (DFS)

-The Depth First Search (DFS) is a graph traversal algorithm.
-In this algorithm, one starting vertex is given, and when an adjacent vertex is found, it moves to that adjacent vertex first and tries to traverse in the same manner.
+The **Depth First Search traversal** (DFS) is an algorithm used to visit the *last* nodes a quickly as possible.
+In this algorithm, the starting vertex is given, then the traversal moves to an adjacent vertex.
+I will continue down in the *same* direction until it has reached the **last** vertex on that side of the graph.
+Then the traversal will begin *BFS* but in **reverse**!
+Once it reaches the top of the graph, it will then dive back down as much as it can from the other half of the graph.

 ## Visual Walkthrough
 ![DFS Diagram](Images/DFSdiagram.png)
- 1. We start at the top node
+ 1. Start with the top node, `1`.
- 2. We would then go to the next deepest node on the left, in our case node 2
+ 2. Then go to the *next* _**deepest**_ node on the left.
- 3. Since there is an even deeper node on the left, we will go to that one before going through any nodes on the right
+ 3. Continue traversal in the same direction until you reach the end of the left *road*.
- 4. Now that we have hit the deepest node, we will go back to the top and continue going through the nodes on the right side
+ 4. Now that we have hit the *deepest left* node, we will go back to the top and repeat the traversal through the nodes on the *right side* of the graph.
- 5. Lastly, we will go to the last node in this column which also happens to be the last note in our graph

 ## Types of DFS
+There are multiple way in which one can conduct DFS.
+Here are all the types of DFS:

 -   Inorder Traversal (Left-Root-Right)
 -   Preorder Traversal (Root-Left-Right)
 -   Postorder Traversal (Left-Right-Root)

+The example above follows an **Inorder Traversal**.
+Below is how we would code for an **Inorder DFS**.

 ## Algorithm
 ```java
 class Graph {